Resources » Articles/Knowledge Sharing » Important Days

 A message of brotherhood and unity is conveyed through the warm hugs of Holi.
 People of different religions, especially the youth celebrate Holi together and greet one another.
 The message of Holi is to forget all the past differences and start afresh with a new vigour of friendship and love.
 Historical tales reveal that even the staunch enemies become friends on this auspicious occasion of Holi.
 The message of Holi is to chase away the evil and work for good of everyone.

-Read related articles: Festivals in India
+Read related articles: India Festivals

 Did you like this resource?
 Share it with your friends and show your love!